Choosing and Maintaining Your Starter Cultures

 The use of the modern freeze dried Direct Set Cultures is very convenient for home and artisan cheese makers.
 There is no longer a need to make a 'mother culture' or 'starter culture', unless you are a large producer and intend to inoculate a large amount of milk (1000-10,000 lbs.)

 Caring for them once you open the sealed foil packet is important to shelf-life and consistent batch making.
-If you will be using a small amount of culture for your batch, the following is very important; your culture can be effected by humidity and airborne elements.
+If you will be using a small amount of cultures for your batch, the following is very important; your culture can be effected by humidity and airborne elements.
 If the sealed foil packet is kept in the freezer, it will last 1.5-2 years, maybe even longer.

 Once opened, it is important to keep moisture from shortening the shelf-life of your culture.
 Some cultures are blends of up to four different lactic bacteria in specific proportions.
 Some cultures contain a single strain of lactic bacteria.
 With the latter, using a small amount of the product for a small batch is fine.
 The cultures that contain a blend of different lactic bacteria strains need extra attention.
 Before opening or if the packet is already opened, shake the packet well to mix evenly the different strains before taking a small amount from the packet.
 Do not empty the packet into another container to mix it up.
 After taking the small amount of culture from the packet, fold the foil packet up a few times and place inside a small sealed Zip Lock style plastic bag, placing it inside another small Zip Lock style plastic bag.
 This will help to insure that outside humidity and airborne elements will not shorten the shelf-life or contaminate your culture.